moorepants/dissertation/systemidentification.rst

    :align: center
    :target: _images/A-A-Tdel-Phi.png

-   Frequency response of the three models at four speeds.
-The color indicates the model and the line type indicates the speed.
+   Frequency response of the three models, (I)dentified, (W)hipple, and (A)rm, at four speeds (2, 4, 6, and 9 m/s).
+The color indicates the model and the
+   line type indicates the speed.
 Generated by `src/systemidentification/canonical_plots.py`.

 The steer torque to steer angle shows that speeds above 2 m/s the first